Healthcare

 How to reconcile your premium tax credit for a past year

-The Marketplace sends a notice in early February—called a "Form 1095-A – Health Insurance Marketplace® Statement"—that contains information about your Marketplace coverage for the previous year.
+The Marketplace sends a letter in early February—called a "Form 1095-A – Health Insurance Marketplace® Statement"—that contains information about your Marketplace coverage for the previous year.
 You need that form to reconcile your tax credit for that year.

 Once you have your 1095-A, use it to complete IRS Form 8962.
 Complete that form and include it with your tax return.